 Living in the UK for twelve years Bagley’s accountant had been trying to talk him into exile, and a sensible tax rate of 20 percent, for about five years.
 The author had put off moving as both he and his wife very much enjoyed living in England, however in 1976 he finally made the decision to move.
 Perhaps explaining this decision is best illustrated by an example of how publishers commission, agents fees and income tax affected the author.

-In 1973 Bagley recalled an example where the sale of foreign rights to one of his paperback novels netted him a payment of £1,000 from one of his foreign publishers.
+On 29th September 1972, in a letter to his editor, Bagley recalled an example where the sale of foreign rights to one of his paperback novels netted him a payment of £1,000 from one of his foreign publishers.
 Due to a ‘tradition of the trade’ 50% of that amount remained with the foreign publisher, leaving the rest transferred to his London publisher for the author’s own use.
 However as his London publisher acted as his agent in this foreign transaction they were entitled to 20%, leaving him £400.
 This payment falling towards the end of a financial year, which had included a one-off payment for the sale of film rights, meant that the £400 was taxed at 90%, leaving the author £40.
 Dizzied with euphoria he decided he might invest the £40 in ten bottles of Scotch malt whisky, at £4 a bottle.
 Of course he then realised that the excise duty on each bottle would be £2.50, giving a further total of £25 to government revenue.
 The author had worked out that the £1,000 payment would in fact have netted him only £15 of worldly goods.

 And so Bagley relocated to Guernsey where the capital, St. Peter Port has been described as the fifth finest Georgian town in Europe, of which he said: